Skip to main content

 Next, they needed to verify that the original and scrubbed Descriptions matched as expected.
 Using Compare Fields, they quickly reviewed both versions side by side, identified discrepancies, and marked records requiring further action.
 Finally, they exported the flagged records for additional review and compliance processing.

 Navigate Between Records: You can use the navigation buttons at the top left to navigate between records in the datagrid.
-As you navigate, app will update the comparison between the two fields for that record.
+As you navigate, the app will update the comparison between the two fields for that record.

 Flag Records for Further Action: If you need to identify records that require further action, you can use the Mark button (flag icon) at the top right.
-When you click the flag icon, the app will add the current record to the Flagged Records list and goes to next record.
+When you click the flag icon, the app will add the current record to the Flagged Records list and go to the next record.